MagiRomanya/Watt/README.md

 - **Header-only**: Just include the headers, no builds, no extra setup.
 - **Eigen-powered**: All numerical operations rely on [Eigen](https://eigen.tuxfamily.org/) for efficient linear algebra.
 - **Derivative-checked**: Automatic verification of gradients and Hessians using [TinyAD](https://github.com/patr-schm/TinyAD).
-- ️**Modular**: Use only what you need—small, focused modules for specific simulation tasks.
+- ️**Modular**: Use only what you need.
+Each header is fully self-contained.
+You can use any module without depending on the others.

 ##  Modules